.. and press ENTER to ask a question on web5, how to write code and more.

 Callbacks

 When sending an RFQ message, the Wallet may also provide an optional replyTo property that allows for them to subscribe to subsequent messages.
 If you receive a replyTo property, which is a fully qualified URI (URL or DID), then as the PFI you are responsible for sending all new messages back to the endpoint provided.
-The callback URI should be scoped only to that exchange, allowing the caller to to specify a different URI per exchange if they wish.
+The callback URI should be scoped only to that exchange, allowing the caller to specify a different URI per exchange if they wish.
 If the replyTo property is not present, the caller will poll the exchange to get new messages.

 Writing Messages